Abigail Minis: Life and career

 Abraham died on January 13, 1757, aged 62 or 63, and left widow Abigail with eight children to raise.

 Minis ran multiple businesses after becoming widowed, and she supplied the rebel troops with provisions during the Revolutionary War's siege of Savannah.

-She ran a large plantation and possessed property in four Georgia counties.
+She was a slave owner, ran a large plantation, and possessed property in four Georgia counties.

 When Savannah fell to the British in December 1778, she was accused as being a supporter of the rebellion.
 Despite this, British Royal Governor James Wright permitted her safe passage to Charleston, South Carolina, and allowed her to keep her property.
 Her financial support and hospitality to the rebel troops during the war meant she is now considered a Revolutionary hero.

 Before leaving for South Carolina, she brought her friend and fellow patriot Mordecai Sheftall food in prison after he was captured by the British.

 Minis returned to Savannah after the war in 1783, and ran a tavern, which she had established twenty years earlier.
 The tavern, which she ran along with her five spinster daughters, became a site of "elegant entertainments" and "hosted members of the Georgia assembly, judges, the governor's council, wealthy merchants, and other distinguished citizens."
 It remained in business until 1779.
 Well into her 80s, she was still purchasing land in coastal Georgia and South Carolina.

 Although it cannot be verified that Minis met with George Washington during his stay in Savannah in 1791, when she was in her 91st year, her daughter, Leah, did have an interview with the president.